-However, the NMVOC emission from residential wood combustion was 36 % higher in 2016 than in 1990 due to increased wood consumption.
-However, the emission factor has decreased since 1990 due to installation of modern stoves and boilers with improved combustion technology.
+However, the NMVOC emission from residential wood combustion was 31 % higher in 2017 than in 1990 due to increased wood consumption.
+The emission factor has decreased since 1990 due to installation of modern stoves and boilers with improved combustion technology.
 The use of wood in residential boilers and stoves was relatively low in 1998-99 resulting in a lower emission level.

 The consumption of wood in residential plants increased until 2007.
-The improved technology that has been implemented in residential wood combustion have led to lower emission factors and thus decreasing NMVOC emission since 2007.
+The improved technology that has been implemented in residential wood combustion has led to lower emission factors and thus decreasing NMVOC emission since 2007.
 The increased NMVOC emission from 2014 to 2015 reflects an increase of residential wood consumption.

-Table 3.2.4 NMVOC emission from stationary combustion plants, 20161).
+Table 3.2.4 NMVOC emission from stationary combustion plants, 20171).